THS-International/website/src/markdown-pages/faq.md

     questions:
       - description: >-
-          We do not have any planned additional wristband handout/payment desk days, but stay tuned on the Facebook page to see if there are any announced days.
+          We do not have any planned additional wristband handout/payment desk days, but stay tuned in the Facebook group to see if there are any announced days.
         title: >-
           I don’t arrive on an Arrival Day.
 Where can I get the wristband and